dump247/ec2metaproxy/docs/docker-container-setup.md

 proxy.
 However, some containers require more or less permissions.
 For these cases, the container can provide a custom IAM role, a custom IAM policy, or both.

+The role and/or policy are configured in container environment variables.
+The metadata proxy daemon uses the docker API to get the configured role and policy for a container.
+The environment variable can only be set when the container is created and can not be modified while the container is running.

 # Container Role

 A container can specify a specific role to use by setting the `IAM_ROLE` environment